 - Hold denominational leaders accountable on the growth and management of their entity.
 If a seminary (see SWBTS) or entity is dramatically declining, then hold the leadership accountable.
 No one is exempt.
 Our CP funds are too valuable and too needed otherwise.

 - Network less on region, more on interests and do so by online resource centers.
 Put a big emphasis on online resource centers.
 Skype, You Tube Live, Cisco Webex, Facebook Live

 - Sell administration buildings.
 Rent office space from churches & rest work from home.
 Honestly, the church member who is paying for the Cooperative Program (CP) does not care one bit about the office space of convention administrative staff.
 It crushes the SBC’s argument for churches to give more to the CP when they are working out of fancy, plush office space.
 Follow Golden Gate Seminary and Lifeway’s lead and sell valuable properties and pour the income back into growth of the ministry.
 Less focus on fancy buildings, beautiful campuses and more focus on effective, streamlined ministry.

 - Partner with groups and orgs that are working…Catalyst, Passion Conferences, Youth Specialties–humbly join what is working.
 Cut what is dead.
 Save money on full time staff and outsource training.

 - Actively connect seminary graduates with a mentor.
 Aggressively connect retired pastors to pass the baton.
 Don’t just leave it to seminaries.

 –Support what is already organically working.
 Think beyond territory.

-- Seminaries expand existing partnerships in OVERDRIVE with other universities for bivocational degrees—MBA, JD, Teaching certificate, Engineer.
+- Seminaries expand existing partnerships in OVERDRIVE with other universities for bivocational degrees—MBA, JD, Teaching certificate, nursing degrees, Engineering.
 Share campus space and realistically prepare grads for bivocational work.
-80% bivocational.
+80% of ministers are bivocational.
 Prepare that way and EMPHASIZE it!

 What are your thoughts???